influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 {{% note %}}
 If you've created other tokens in your InfluxDB 2.x instance for external libraries or integrations, create corresponding tokens for each in your InfluxDB Cloud instance.
-You cannot migrate tokens from InfluxDB OSS to InfluxDB Cloud.
+You cannot migrate tokens from InfluxDB 2.x to InfluxDB Cloud.
 {{% /note %}}

 _For more information about managing tokens and token types, see [Manage tokens](/influxdb/cloud/security/tokens/)._